ballerina-platform/ballerina-distribution/examples/rabbitmq-transaction-consumer/rabbitmq_transaction_consumer.md

 # RabbitMQ service - Transactional consumer

-The messages are consumed from an existing queue using the Ballerina RabbitMQ message listener and Ballerina transactions.
-Upon successful execution of the transaction block, the acknowledgement will commit or rollback in the case of any error.
+Transactions in RabbitMQ concern only messages.
+So, it works only when a message is published or acknowledged.
+In this example, the messages are consumed from an existing queue using the Ballerina RabbitMQ message listener and upon receiving the message, the acknowledgment is done with Ballerina transactions.
+Upon successful execution of the transaction block, the acknowledgment will commit or roll back in the case of any error.
 Messages will not be re-queued in the case of a rollback automatically unless negatively acknowledged by the user.

 ::: code rabbitmq_transaction_consumer.bal :::